Algorithms and Data Structures for Sequence Analysis

 Our team, which is led by Solon Pissis, works on algorithms and data structures for sequence analysis.

 Research topics we are working on include algorithms and data structures on strings for pattern matching, indexing, comparison, and finding regularities.
 These topics are collectively known as combinatorial pattern matching.
-Combinatorial pattern matching methods are typically the workhorse of computational molecular biology applications, where the raw data to be analysed are DNA, RNA or protein sequences.
+Combinatorial pattern matching methods are typically the workhorse of computational molecular biology applications, where the raw data to be analyzed are DNA, RNA or protein sequences.
 We are interested in such applications but also in other applications processing sequential data, such as data mining, data compression or information retrieval applications.

 Combinatorial pattern matching